 - 2 ounces of fresh cheese such as feta, goat cheese or blue cheese

 - Unroll 1 sheet of thawed frozen puff pastry.
 Fold over the edges to make a ½-inch border all around and poke the bottom around with a fork.
 Chill while you prepare the filling.

 - Heat 2 tablespoons of olive oil on medium heat in a large frying pan.
 Add onions and cook about 10 minutes, stirring frequently.
 Sprinkle with a dash of salt and pepper.
 Add garlic and cook another 2 minutes.
-Remove from heat and let cool.
+Remove from heat and let it cool.

-- Slice tomatoes.
+- Slice the tomatoes.
 Spread 2 tablespoons of tomato paste evenly over chilled puff pastry, but not over the edges.
 Sprinkle evenly with dry oregano.
-Add onions to the top then tomato slices in rows.
+Add cooked onions to the top then tomato slices in rows.

 - Bake 15-20 minutes until pastry crust is golden brown and the tomatoes are not watery.
 Drizzle with remaining 1 tablespoon of olive oil and sprinkle cheese on top.
 Bake about 3-5 more minutes, Remove from oven and garnish with fresh basil and rosemary leaves and optional balsamic reduction.